 There are few home design amenities valued more by consumers, builders, renovators and decorators than stone countertops.
 The warmth and beauty imparted from surface coverings using natural stone, such as quartz, granite, and marble, have long been considered a luxury item in new homes and kitchen and bathroom restorations.

-But if one is to consider healthy indoor air quality issues, natural stone contains a serious potential health risk: silica exposure.
+But if one is to consider healthy indoor air quality issues, the natural stone contains a serious potential health risk: silica exposure.

 Compared to other stone surfaces, quartz is set apart in that it is not wholly organic.
 Quartz slabs are manufactured using 95 percent crushed quartz stone and five percent compound resins.
 The synthetic component makes it the easiest stone surface to maintain and increases color variety, durability, and stain resistance.